Introduction to Human Art: Gorgeous African Actors

-Never the leading actor, and I suspect on purpose, the American Beninese never passes unnoticed in any of his interpretations as the thousand and one representations of a villain, a villain’s help and just a menacing protagonist, full of purpose.
+Never the leading actor, and I suspect on purpose, the Beninese American (whichever order is correct) never passes unnoticed in any of his interpretations as the thousand and one representations of a villain, a villain’s help and just a menacing protagonist, full of purpose.
 But his smile betrays a completely different human being away from the cameras.

 Mr Washington is a great actor and has enough physical and emotional rewards to showcase this.
-But even he cannot deny that his good loocks have played a part, no matter how small, in gaining and sustaining our attention.
+But even he cannot deny that his good looks have played a part, no matter how small, in gaining and sustaining our attention.
 From his beginnings to now, the man has tirelessly worked, never leaning on such feeble aspects yet we cannot pretend they are not there.
 Maybe good looks are sustained by hard work, but it is not that of a cosmetic enhancer, but that of doing the job you like, tirelessly and devotedly, that of not falling into the trap of stardom, the boring typecast, ever quenching the opportunity that acting gives to explore aspects you did not know of yourself, of others, in a way that is never meant to glorify you but to testify on people’s behalf, and to declare facts through emotional renditions.
 We’ll have us a bit of that type of beauty potion, or at the least, Denzel Washington, are glad to feast our eyes on the screens you grace!